Kevinjoythomas/Smart-Cultivate/README.md

 # 🌱 Cultivating optimal crop yields with Machine Learning! ☀️

 ## 📝📝 Description
-### - This a a machine learning model that I made which provides the best suitable crop to grow based on many factors such as potassium, nitrogen, pH levels, etc
+### - This is a machine learning model that I made which provides the best suitable crop to grow based on many factors such as potassium, nitrogen, pH levels, etc
 ### - Employed various machine learning algorithms, including Logistic Regression, K-Nearest Neighbors, Random Forest, etc to predict the most suitable crop for given environmental factors

 ## ⌛⌛ Dataset